lim00074/large-data-website/visual-style/style-report.md

 ## Version 2

 ### Pros
+* Professional
+* Neutral, so it can handle any type of image

+### Cons
+* Younger viewers might find it boring
+* Unoriginal, in that it looks like a typical large-format website

+---
+## Version 3

+### Pros
 * Calming, naturalistic
 * Thematic: Imitates underwater sea
 * Because the background imitates the natural setting, it will compliment almost any type of image